Skip to main content

 • A child less than 5 years of age

 You must also meet income guidelines.
 Income is based on gross income and frequency of pay.
-Applicants are automatically income-eligible if they participate in Medicaid, Food Stamps, or the Family Employment Program (TANF); you will need to bring proof that you are on one of these programs to your appointment.
+Applicants are automatically income-eligible if they participate in Medicaid, food stamps (SNAP), or the Family Employment Program (TANF); you will need to bring proof that you are on one of these programs to your appointment.

 WIC counts an unborn baby as a household member.